rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Mach's principle
 -   Minkowski, Lorentz, Einstein, Poincar&eacute;
 -   Einstein, A. (1905).
-On the Electrodynamics of Moving Bodies.
+On the electrodynamics of moving bodies.

 ### General relativity